-3.2.
-Materials
+B. Materials

-AssaultCube (AC) [1] is an open source First Person Shooter (FPS) Collaborative Video Game that can be executed in desktop environments and has a server to be executed online.
+AssaultCube (AC) is an open source First Person Shooter (FPS) Collaborative Video Game that can be executed in desktop environments and has a server to be executed online.
 AC provides collaborative scenarios with tools that users can use to coordinate and communicate (e.g. private and group messaging, predetermined audio messaging).
 The chosen collaborative scenario was the mini-game Flag Capture.
-In this game, the members of a team must keep a yellow flag as long as possible (see Fig. 3).
-Each time a team member holds the flag for a 15-second period, he earns points for his team and for his personal account; therefore, teammates need to protect each other, and they must also eliminate enemies that attempt to recover the flag.
-However, when the player carrying the flag is eliminated, the flag is available again so the enemy team can recover it to try to earn points.
+In this game, the members of a team must keep a yellow flag as long as possible (see Fig. 2).
+Each time a team member holds the flag for a 15-second period, he earns points for his team and for his personal account; therefore, teammates need to protect each other, and they must also destroy enemies that attempt to recover the flag.
+However, when the player carrying the flag is destroyed, the flag is available again so the enemy team can recover it to try to earn points.

-For both experiments, e_1 and e_2 , an instrument (a survey) to measure user satisfaction using a Likert scale was prepared.
-The instrument consists of 12 questions that refer to 6 dimensions related to user satisfaction (see Table 3), such as (D1) Coordination (1-2), (D2) Communication (3-4), (D3) Cooperation (5-6), (D4) Entertainment (7-8), (D5) Ease (9-10) and (D6) Awareness (11-12).
-The possible answers to the questions go from 1 to 5, where "1" stands for Strongly Disagree, "2" for Disagree, "3" Neither agree nor disagree, "4" Agree and "5" Strongly Agree.
+For both experiments, $e_1$ and $e_2$ , an instrument to measure user satisfaction was prepared (see Table I).
+The instrument consists of 12 questions that refer to 6 dimensions related to user satisfaction, such as (D1) Coordination (1-2), (D2) Communication (3-4), (D3) Cooperation (5-6), (D4) Entertaining (7-8), (D5) Ease (9-10) and (D6) Awareness (11-12).
+The possible answers to the questions go from 1 to 5, where "1"

-Figure 3.
+Figure 2.
 Video Game screen with location map and the flag.

-The consistency of this instrument was validated by applying a Cronbach Alpha coefficient to the answers obtained from the players in e_1 .
-The Cronbach Alpha coefficient was applied to each dimension of the scale, and the results were as follows: D1 = 0.7, D2 = 0.5, D3 = 0.6, D4 = 0.8, D5 = 0.5 and D6 = 0.5.
-As can be seen, values of dimensions D1, D3 and D4 are equal to or greater than 0.6, therefore the questions in these dimensions have a moderate/acceptable reliability.
+stands for Strongly Disagree, "2" for Disagree, "3" Neither agree nor disagree, "4" Agree and "5" Strongly Agree.
+The consistency of this instrument was validate by applying a Cronbach Alpha coefficient to the answers obtained from the players in $e_1$ .
+The Cronbach Alpha coefficient was applied to each dimension of the scale, and the results were as follows: D1 = 0.7, D2 = 0.5, D3 = 0.6, D4 = 0.8, D5 = 0.5 and D6= 0.5.
+As can be seen, values of dimensions D1, D3 and D4 are equal to or greater than 0.6, therefore, the questions in these dimensions have a moderate/acceptable reliability.
 In the case of dimensions D2, D5 and D6, they did not reach a value of 0.6 or higher; however, the obtained data were not significant to discard these items.
 In addition, the average of all the dimensions was 0.6, which is considered moderately acceptable.
 For future applications, it is expected to improve the items (D2, D5 and D6) and increase the sample size.